A Broken Planet Story

 Some of the local elders came to the Pilgrim’s encounter.
 That was unexpected.
 So far, the Broken Planet’s natives’ response to the Pilgrim’s presence had ranged from abject fear to unmasked hatred.
 There was something at odds with these clan-leaders advancing slowly towards the newcomer.

 The three of them, one male, two females, wore the traditional Sh’kuhk robes, covering their whole bodies and marking them as sages among their tribe.
-Barely a hint of their pale skin or a strand of their white hair could be glimpsed under the heavy clothes, but there was something about them that made the Pilgrim’s skin crawl.
+Barely a hint of their pale skin or a strand of white hair could be glimpsed under the heavy clothes, but there was something about them that made the Pilgrim’s skin crawl.
 They didn’t carry themselves with the ungainly thread of those who are approaching their final days, but with an assurance and a confidence that bordered the threat.

 “It’ssss a trap,” the head seemed to hiss.
 Or it could have been just a burst of static over the comm-link?
 Either way, the Pilgrim agreed with the sentiment.